 EBITDA - CapEx Interest Coverage = (EBITDA - CapEx) ÷ Interest Expense

 |Sector||EBITDA less CapEx Coverage|

 Capital structure is the mix of debt and equity used to finance operations and is the primary driver of credit risk.
-The Debt to Equity ratio is the most common ratio used to represent capital structure.
+The Debt to Equity ratio is one of the key financial ratios for credit analysis, and it is the most common one used to represent capital structure.
 Typically, a higher Debt to Equity ratio indicates higher credit risk.
 This is not always the case - utility companies, real estate investment trusts and commercial banks often operate with high leverage since they commonly have cash flows that are predictable and stable.

 Debt to Equity = Total Debt ÷ Common Equity